nathsatyabrata/Automating-Linux-Patching-Process/README.md

    - Open /etc/sudoers Add the user below root and wheel  (ex: ansadmin  ALL=(ALL)  NOPASSWD:ALL)
    - Open /etc/ssh/sshd_config then make PasswordAuthentication yes and uncoment PermitRootLogin prohibit-password
    - systemctl restart sshd and try to login that user accout (su ansadmin)

+   - Loging to that used ( su -ansadmin)
    - Create ssh key (cmd: ssh-keygen)inside ansadmin user.
    - Copy the public key to other 3 node servers (cmd: ssh-copy-id ansadmin@172.31.26.115 (private ip)).